jadecobra/python_tdd_exercises/source/make_tdd/make_tdd_manually/index.rst

 I want to make a file_ where I can list all the `Python packages`_ that my project needs as a way to document it and have uv_ install the programs_ listed in the file_

-* I can write text to a file_ with the `echo program`_, it shows whatever it is given as an argument, on the screen (`standard output (stdout)`_) for example, in the terminal_
+* I can write text to a file_ with the `echo program`_, it shows whatever it is given as an argument, on the screen (`standard output (stdout)`_) for example, if I type this in the terminal_

   .. code-block:: shell
     :emphasize-lines: 1

     echo "pytest"

-  the terminal_ is my friend, and shows
+  it shows

   .. code-block:: shell

     pytest

-* I can also use echo_ to add text to a file_, I use it to make the requirements file_ with pytest_ as what is inside it
+* I can also use echo_ to add text to a file_.
+I use it to make the requirements file_ with pytest_ as what is inside it

   .. code-block:: shell
     :emphasize-lines: 1